Yohn/PicoCSS-Datatables/README.md

  - editing rows

 ## TODO:
+ - I think splitting the thead, tbody, tfoot, and pagination functions to their own functions would be better than having them all in the render function.
  - Remove all id's so we're not constrained to using them
  - use svg for sorting icons
  - formatting with editing columns